1. Because good journalism needs resources

 We know from experience that what we write in The Local influences the perception of Sweden in media around the world.

-Donald Trump caused bafflement last year when he appeared to claim that something terrible had happened 'last night in Sweden'.
+Donald Trump caused bafflement in 2017 when he appeared to claim that something terrible had happened 'last night in Sweden'.
 Nothing in particular had happened, but it naturally made some Americans wonder why Sweden was so troubled.
 It was one in a long list of incidents in which foreign media and politicians have taken events in Sweden out of context and twisted the truth about this country.

 A man with a Donald Trump mask holds a paper reading ' Cuba first, Germany second, Sweden third, USA 69.'
 The picture was taken at a carnival in Cologne, Germany last year.
-Photo: Martin Meissner/AP/TT.
+Photo: Martin Meissner/AP/TT

 At The Local, we pride ourselves in giving a fair and accurate image of Sweden – neither sugar coated nor alarmist, just a fair account of what's happening here written by people who live here and speak the language.
 So as a Member, as well as getting something for yourself, you'll be helping the world understand Sweden and tackling disinformation.